Pad abort test: Starliner

 The pad abort test of Boeing's Starliner craft was conducted at 14:15 UTC on November 4, 2019 at the White Sands Missile Range.
 The capsule was lifted to 1350 m and landed with airbags approximately 90 seconds after liftoff.
 Though the test was deemed a success, one of three main parachutes failed to deploy properly.

 ISRO pad abort test

 On 5 July 2018, Indian Space Research Organisation successfully conducted a pad abort test at Satish Dhawan Space Centre, Sriharikota.
 A first in a series of tests to qualify a crew escape system.

 After a smooth countdown of five hours, the crew escape system, along with the simulated crew module with a mass of 12.6 tonnes, lifted off at 07.00 AM (IST) at the opening of the launch window from its pad at Satish Dhawan Space Centre, Sriharikota.
 The test was over in 259 seconds, during which the crew escape system along with crew module soared skyward, then arced over the Bay of Bengal and floated back to Earth under its parachutes about 2.9 km from Sriharikota.

+Mengzhou

+China Manned Space Program included one pad abort test for the Mengzhou spacecraft, called "zero-altitude escape flight test" (零高度逃逸飞行试验), conducted on June 17, 2025 12:30 am BJT from Site 95A of Jiuquan Satellite Launch Center with a successful result.